Midtown, New York, United States of America

 The Wayfarer is a new 130 seat restaurant and bar next to The Quin hotel, it has a diverse selection of seafood and is a great place to have breakfast, lunch and dinner or to just grab a coffee; a real traditional American grill.
-There is also a 24 hour Technogym Fitness Center.
+There is also a 24 hour Technogym Fitness Centre.

-The nearby Central Park Zoo, Wollman and Lasker ice rinks, and the North Meadow Recreation center offering basketball courts, tennis courts, handball courts, softball and baseball will keep the energetic busy.
+The nearby Central Park Zoo, Wollman and Lasker ice rinks, and the North Meadow Recreation centre offering basketball courts, tennis courts, handball courts, softball and baseball will keep the energetic busy.
 There is, of course, a huge choice of museums, galleries, and heart-of-Manhattan shops on The Quin's doorstep too.